pynjay/img-gen/README.md

 # img-gen

-img-gen is a simple CLI tool meant to create a jpg, png or webp image of a specified height, width, name and filling.
+img-gen is a simple CLI tool for creating jpg, png or webp images of specified height, width, name and filling.
 Currently monotone fillings with some of the common colors, as well as gradient fillings are supported.

 Installing the tool